 Editor's Note: Some of the films referenced in this article contain strong language and adult content.
-LDS Living is merely reporting on true stories from the lives of Latter-day Saints, not suggesting that you should watch all of the movies on this list.
+LDS Living is reporting on true stories from the lives of Latter-day Saints, not suggesting that you should watch all of the movies on this list.

-Nominated for three Golden Globes (Best Movie, Best Actor, Best Supporting Actor) and five Academy Awards (Best Actor, Best Supporting Actor, Best Director, Best Screenplay, Best Hair and Makeup), not many would have guessed the critically acclaimed (and R-rated) 2014 film Foxcatcher has close ties to an LDS Olympian and convert.
+Nominated for three Golden Globes (Best Movie, Best Actor, Best Supporting Actor) and five Academy Awards (Best Actor, Best Supporting Actor, Best Director, Best Screenplay, Best Hair and Makeup), not many would have guessed the critically acclaimed (and R-rated) 2014 film Foxcatcher has close ties to an Latter-day Saint Olympian and convert.

 But the movie captures one of the most tragic moments in Latter-day Saint Mark Schultz's life.

 Growing up, Schultz was an all-around athlete, setting 20 school records.
 In his junior year, Schultz followed in his big brother Dave's footsteps, taking up wrestling.

 In college, Dave and Mark teamed up together to train which greatly improved Mark's skill, allowing him to win three NCAA Championships.
 The Schultz brothers became the most-winning brother combination in American history when it came to NCAA, US Open, World, and Olympic titles.
 They also became the only American brothers to win World Championship and Olympic gold medals.

 Dave won the 1983 World Championship and brought home an Olympic gold medal for the 1984 Games.
 Mark won his Olympic gold the same year, 1984, and the World Championships in 1985 and 1987.
 He retired from wrestling after placing sixth in the 1988 Olympic Games.